iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Policies should behave like operational business rules, such as:

 - production release requires security review if risk is high
-- customer-facing AI must pass a hallucination threshold before release (must remain below an agreed maximum rate of invented, unsupported, or incorrect output)
+- customer-facing AI must remain below an agreed hallucination threshold before release (the maximum allowed rate at which the system produces invented, unsupported, or incorrect output)
 - a new prompt version cannot go live unless the required regression tests have been run and passed
 - cost per transaction cannot rise above an agreed threshold
 - systems handling regulated or sensitive data require a named approver before release